Tour Beijing with Us

 So when you visit China, don’t miss Beijing.
-Many young tourists are eager to travel independently with a backpack on back and to discover some undiscovered places and other well-known sites.
-So you need to do a bit of patient exploration to tap into its historical narrative.
+Many young tourists are eager to travel independently with a backpack and anxious to discover some secluded places and other well-known sites.
+So you need to do a bit of patient exploration to tap into its history.

 On the fourth day, you can choose to visit Ming Tombs or not.
 If you plan to visit Ming Tombs, you have to get up early in the morning to take bus You1, You5 at Qianmen or You2 at Beijing Stop, You3 at Dongdaqiao or You4 at Yongdingmen to get Ming Tombs.
-If you are not interested in Ming Tombs, you can alternatively visit Summer Palace and Temple of Heaven/Lama Temple (if you din’t visit on second) in the morning.
+If you are not interested in Ming Tombs, you can alternatively visit Summer Palace and Temple of Heaven/Lama Temple (if you didn’t visit on second) in the morning.
 In the afternoon, you can stroll along Hutong areas by rickshaw or on foot.

 On the fifth day, you can shop in Wangfujing or Panjiayuan Antique Market in the morning.
 After lunch, head to Beijing International Airport to your next destination.